domluther/ks3Computing/ks3Computing/Overview.md

 Modules in Development:
 IT Skills: This section will focus on fundamental computer literacy.

-Mouse Skills Game (Made): An interactive game designed to help students master essential mouse operations:
+Mouse Skills Game (Completed): An interactive game designed to help students master essential mouse operations:

-Single-clicking

-Double-clicking
+-Single-clicking
+-Double-clicking

-Dragging and dropping
+-Dragging and dropping

-File & Folder Simulation (Planned): A tool that simulates the Windows desktop environment, allowing students to safely practice:
+File & Folder Simulation (Completed): A tool that simulates the Windows desktop environment, allowing students to safely practice:

-Creating folders
+-Creating folders

-Renaming files and folders
+-Renaming files and folders

-Deleting files and folders
+-Deleting files and folders

+Email - Undecided what this should involve.

 Future Modules (Placeholders):
-Networks: To teach concepts like network topologies, IP addresses, and the internet.

-Algorithms: To introduce fundamental sorting and searching algorithms visually.
+Computational Thinking?
+What is a computer?
+Input Process Output examples Online safety - click on concerns in phishing email Social credit score game?
+ASCII decoding?